codewisenate/digital-gov-block-theme-supplemental/README.md

-# BCGov Block Theme supplemental scripts and styles framework
+# BCGov Block Theme support framework
+## Provides supplemental scripts and styles

 A Vite-based BCGov Block Theme augmentation framework for adding additional built scripts and styles to a specific installation.